 Streamlining Pulmonary Care

-“Beyond opportunities for service line growth, we have a strong sense of responsibility to our patient population and to our community,” de Andrade said.
+“Beyond opportunities for service line growth, we have a strong sense of responsibility to our patient population and our community,” de Andrade said.
 Vanderbilt sits in the middle of the I-65 corridor, which has the nation’s highest prevalence of chronic lung diseases such as COPD, lung cancer and interstitial lung disease.

 The institute includes a variety of specialty clinics with the goal of integrating and expanding both clinical care and patient-centered research.
-Areas of focus include interstitial lung disease (ILD), pulmonary hypertension, COPD and lung cancer.
+Areas of focus include interstitial lung disease, pulmonary hypertension, COPD and lung cancer.
 The ILD program holds a weekly care conference that includes pulmonologists, thoracic radiologists, lung pathologists and rheumatologists across all training levels.
 “This is the standard for how ILD should diagnosed and treated,” de Andrade noted.
 “We are the only center within a 200-mile radius that has such a robust interdisciplinary approach to patient care.”

 The institute incorporates a sophisticated interventional pulmonology program, where patients have access to the most advanced diagnostics.
 In collaboration with the Vanderbilt Heart and Vascular Institute, pulmonary thromboendarterectomy is offered for patients with chronic thromboembolic pulmonary hypertension.
 An advanced respiratory care unit established at the medical center with 29 monitored beds serves pre- and post-transplant patients and others with advanced lung disease.